 Understanding the signs and symptoms of brain stem glioma can help in early detection and effective treatment.
 If you notice any of these symptoms persisting or worsening, contact a healthcare professional immediately for a comprehensive assessment.

 Brain Stem Glioma is a serious condition that requires an accurate and comprehensive diagnosis.
-The process involves several key steps, designed to identify the presence and extent of the tumor.
+The process involves several key steps, designed to identify the presence and extent of the tumour.

 Magnetic Resonance Imaging (MRI): The most common and crucial step in diagnosing Brain Stem Glioma is an MRI scan.
 This imaging test provides detailed pictures of the brain's structures, allowing doctors to detect abnormalities in the brain stem.